Amrykid/Kimono/README.md

 # Kimono
-A Windows 10 UWP library with a set of UI I've built because I'm lazy.
+A Windows 10 UWP (.NET) library with a set of UI controls I've built because I'm lazy.